mmalecki/cb-system/README.md

 ### system(command, opts)
 ### system(command, args, opts)

-  Returns a promise for undefined.
   Uses `child_process.spawn` to spawn the process, and waits for it to exit.
+  If everything goes okay, callback is called with no arguments.
-  If the process exits abnormally, the promise is rejected with an error.
+  If the process exits abnormally, the callback is called with an error.

   For clarity, command is allowed to be an array, for cases like `vmadm boot`, where `vmadm` clearly isn't a very useful description of what command is being run.
   This only makes a difference for error reporting.